ibm-cloud-docs/openwhisk/openwhisk_rest_api.md

   "payload": "Hello John"
 }
 ```
-Note that this example source code will not work with `.http`, see [web actions](webactions.md) documentation on how to modify.
+This example source code does not work with `.http`, see [web actions](webactions.md) documentation on how to modify.

 ## Sequences
 {: #openwhisk_rest_api_sequences}

-To create an action sequence, you need to create it by providing the names of the actions that compose the sequence in the desired order, so the output from the first action is passed as input to the next action.
+To create an action sequence, provide the names of the actions that compose the sequence in the desired order.
+So that the output from the first action is passed as input to the next action.

 $ wsk action create sequenceAction --sequence /whisk.system/utils/split,/whisk.system/utils/sort